Overview

 -A, --jsona Output LF-delimited JSON arrays

--l, --jsonl Output LF-delimited JSON objects
+-J, --jsonl Output LF-delimited JSON objects

--c, --csv Output CSV
+-C, --csv Output CSV

--T, --tsv Output TSV
+--tsv Output TSV

 --html Output HTML table